polowis/blog/_posts/2020-02-24-how-to-teach-yourself-to-learn-a-new-language-or-technology.md

 Most online courses or programming tutorial or whatever you call it.
 They mainly focus on information knowledge, and skip fundamental knowledge.
 You can get a job easier than other people but as time goes on, you will eventually notice that you're falling behind because there is a huge gap in your knowledge.
 And trust me, no one wants to be in that position, they just blindly choose the wrong path.

-Usually information knowledge involves task such as working with small libraries
+Usually information knowledge involves task such as working with small libraries,